-The MiCREATE study of the EU and national policy frameworks, the context of host societies, and the research among the educational community point to the following main findings, gaps and problems that shape the integration of migrant children in education:
+The analysis of the EU and national policy frameworks, the context of host societies and research among educational community which were carried out in the first year of the research pointed to the several main challenges, gaps and problems in policies and practices that shape the integration of migrant children in education.
+These include:

-A discrepancy between EU values, principles and recommendations, and national policy frameworks exists.
-The EU Member States hold children advocacy discourse based on the UN Convention on the Rights of the Child and the EU documents.
+There exists a discrepancy between EU values, principles and recommendations, and national policy frameworks.
+The EU Member States hold children advocacy discourse based on the UN Convention on the Rights of the Child and EU documents.
 They also claim to act in accordance with 'best interest of the child' and frame education as a human (child) right for all children regardless of their categorisation in migration policies.

-While all the relevant national policy documents declare child rights and well-being as the top priority, the policies that take into account the migrant children's holistic needs are still lacking both in and out of schools.
+While all the relevant documents thus declare child rights and wellbeing as the top priority, the policies that take into account the migrant children's holistic needs are still lacking both in and out of schools.
 Moreover, in some cases, the proclaimed rights are not respected.

 Consistent integration policy framework in education is lacking, even in those countries where national strategies are put in place and where schools are one of the foci of integration policies.
 Integration challenges are thus often left to the individual schools and teachers to self-initiatively organise the school practices for welcoming, inclusion and integration of migrant children.
 Moreover, the concept of integration in common use in the researched countries often resembles assimilation rather than the proclaimed two-way process of integration.
-This was revealed at various levels of policymaking and integration practices, which emphasise the personal responsibility of the migrants themselves and, therefore, consider failed integration as an individual migrant's failure.
+This was revealed at various levels of policymaking and in integration practices, which emphasise the personal responsibility of the migrants themselves and, therefore, consider failed integration as an individual migrant's failure.

-At the level of countries, several differences in data collection exist that do not allow statistical comparison.
-The research confirmed that the data on children in migration "are still very fragmented [...] and not always comparable, making children and their needs 'invisible'" (European Commission, 2017a: 15).
-This also means that evidence-based policy making is non-existent.
+At the level of countries, several differences in data collection exist that do not allow a statistical comparison.
+The research confirmed that the data on children in migration are still very fragmented and not always comparable.
+This means that children and their needs are still not visible and as a consequence the evidence based policy making in the area of migrant children integration is practically non-existent.

-On the overall, integration of migrant children centers on the issue of language acquisition.
-Language learning is the most important integration policy and practice, usually closely associated with the learning of the native culture and values, which tends to produce assimilationist practices.

-Bilingualism is rarely perceived as an asset that can also enrich the school environment and actual classroom dynamics, although some countries have developed practices that attempt to build on multilingualism.
+On the overall, integration of migrant children centres on the issue of language acquisition.
+Language learning represents the most important integration policy and practice, usually closely associated with the learning of the native culture and values which tends to produce assimilationist practices.
+Bilingualism is rarely perceived as an asset that can also enrich the school environment and actual classroom dynamics, although some countries developed practices which attempt to build on multilingualism.

-The main frame of integration policies is still the so-called performance frame.
-Social and emotional needs are not covered as a rule in national policies on integration.
-Some actors in the local environment provide this support, but some do not.
-Hence the role of NGOs is essential in bridging this gap and providing at least some assistance in terms of counselling, emotional support, trauma treatment, etc.

-The child-centered approach is either non-existent or present only in a limited way in NGO projects and practices.
+The main frame of integration policies is still the so called performance frame, focusing on children as future economic agents.
+Their social and emotional needs are mainly not covered in national policies on integration.
+Some actors in the local environment provide this support, but some do not, hence the role of NGOs is essential in bridging this gap and providing at least some assistance in terms of counselling, emotional support, trauma treatment etc. Childcentred approach is either non-existent or present only in a limited way in NGO projects and practices.